Professional Staff

 718-543-8400 x3

-Rabbi Katz is an Adjunct Lecturer of Professional and Pastoral Skills at the Jewish Theological Seminary where he works with third-year students.
-He has helped CSAIR forge an identity as a "teaching shul" where rabbinical students serve as interns, learning about congregational life and enriching our community with their passion and skills.
-Rabbi Katz has extensive experience teaching children and adults of all ages in formal and informal educational settings, including many Jewish summer camps (most recently Camp Ramah in the Berkshires).
+Since 2007, Rabbi Katz has served as an Adjunct Lecturer of Professional and Pastoral Skills at the Jewish Theological Seminary.
+Under Rabbi Katz’ leadership, CSAIR forged an identity as a teaching shul where rabbinical students serve as interns, learning about congregational life and enriching the community with their passion and skills.
+He taught at Camp Ramah in the Berkshires for many summers and, most recently, coordinated the work of the Israeli Mishlachat.

 Cantor Elizabeth Stevens